Chaoses-Ib/DirectoryOpus/Manual/basic_concepts/the_lister/layouts/the_default_lister.md

 There are many different ways that a new Lister can be opened, and whether the default Lister is used or not depends on the method you open the Lister and any settings that may affect that particular method.

-- Double-clicking on the Directory Opus program shortcut, or clicking its icon when it's pinned to taskbar, will generally use the default Lister if Opus was already running.\<WRAP\>
+- Double-clicking on the Directory Opus program shortcut, or clicking its icon when it's pinned to taskbar, will generally use the default Lister if Opus was already running.

-If Opus was't already running the options on the **[Launching Opus / Startup](/Manual/preferences/preferences_categories/launching_opus/launching_opus_on_startup.md)** Preferences page control whether the default Lister is used or not.\</WRAP\>
+  If Opus was't already running the options on the **[Launching Opus / Startup](/Manual/preferences/preferences_categories/launching_opus/launching_opus_on_startup.md)** Preferences page control whether the default Lister is used or not.

 - Double-clicking an empty spot on the desktop will open the default Lister, if the **Open the Default Lister** option is enabled on the [Launching Opus / From the Desktop](/Manual/preferences/preferences_categories/launching_opus/launching_opus_from_the_desktop.md) Preferences page.
 - If [Explorer Replacement](../../explorer_replacement.md) mode is enabled, the default Lister will be used whenever a new Lister is opened due to Explorer Replacement (e.g. double-clicking on a shortcut to a folder on the desktop).
 - Pressing <kbd>Win+E</kbd> can open the default Lister, depending on the settings on the [Launching Opus / From the Win + E hotkey](/Manual/preferences/preferences_categories/launching_opus/launching_opus_from_the_win-e_hotkey.md) Preferences page.
 - Double-clicking the Opus taskbar notification icon will open the default Lister if the appropriate option is enabled on the **[Launching Opus / From the Taskbar icon](/Manual/preferences/preferences_categories/launching_opus/launching_opus_from_the_taskbar_icon.md)** Preferences page.
-- A lister opened using the raw \<ib:inline-code\>`Go NEW`\</ib:inline-code\> command will generally use the default Lister.
+- A lister opened using the raw `Go NEW` command will generally use the default Lister.

 ##### When is the default Lister NOT used?